Breadcrumbs navigation

 The winner receives:

-• a memento
+- a memento

-• one-year BISA membership
+- one-year BISA membership

 The winners of a special commendation will get:

-• a certificate signed by the British Council and BISA, and
+- a certificate signed by the British Council and BISA, and

-• One-year BISA membership
+- One-year BISA membership

-All five winners mentioned above will have their essays compiled into a publication.
+All three winners mentioned above will have their essays compiled into a publication.
 Overall, the winning and commended essay writers will benefit from the opportunity of raising the profile and visibility of their work, reach a wider audience and engage with peers and other stakeholders as part of dissemination activities.

 The British Council will also generate a DOI for the winning essays, which will help their work being found and cited by other researchers and readers.